sunpech/sunpech.github.io/_posts/2017-01-26-comic-book-movies-2017.md

 ### Justice League

-I really hope they don't screw up [Justice League](http://www.imdb.com/title/tt0974015/).
+I really hope they don't screw up [Justice League](http://www.imdb.com/title/tt0974015/) (JL).
 If DCEU can't get their first JL movie right, then they should consider just rebooting their entire franchise.
-I love [Ben Affleck](http://www.imdb.com/name/nm0000255/) as Batman, and I'm surprised at great [Gal Gadot](http://www.imdb.com/name/nm2933757/) looks as Wonder Woman, but I'm just don't like the look of Cyborg.
+I love [Ben Affleck](http://www.imdb.com/name/nm0000255/) as Batman, and I'm surprised at how great [Gal Gadot](http://www.imdb.com/name/nm2933757/) looks as Wonder Woman, but I'm just don't like the look of Cyborg.
+And I'm not sure I can get over a non-blonde Aquaman.

 Release date: November 17, 2017